Mike Taylor (offensive tackle)

 Michael Ray Taylor (May 15, 1945 – November 18, 2015) was an American football offensive tackle in the National Football League (NFL).

 College career

-Taylor played college football at the University of Southern California and was drafted in the first round (tenth pick overall) of the 1968 NFL Draft by the Pittsburgh Steelers.
+Taylor played college football at the University of Southern California and was drafted in the first round (tenth pick overall) of the 1968 NFL/AFL draft by the Pittsburgh Steelers.

 Professional career

 Taylor played in the National Football League for six seasons.

-Taylor worked at Viking Freight System for many years.
-He helped make the Sacramento, CA operations team great!